 A free account with them gives you a decent monthly quota, and you can get a premium plan to allow optimizing many more images per month if you need to.

-The plugin’s “aggressive” optimization level offers a good compromise between image quality and file size, but you can switch to the “normal” optimization level (which is lossless!).
+The plugin’s “glossy” optimization level offers a good compromise between image quality and file size, but you can switch to the “lossy” or “lossless” optimization levels as you see fit.

 If you can, I recommend bulk-optimizing all your past images (from the WordPress media library):